Asthowen/AFetch/README.md

 cd AFetch && cargo build --release
 ```

-Your executable will be in the `target/release/` folder, it is named `afetch`.3
+Your executable will be in the `target/release/` folder, it is named `afetch`.

 ## Configuration
 ### Locations of the configuration file